7 Things to Do to Improve Your Credit Score

 - Reduce your debt.

 Consolidating debt or spreading it over multiple cards will not improve your score in the long run.
 Paying down the amount you owe is the most effective way to improve your credit.
-Using a budget tool like Ascend’s free Money Management can help you get on the right track.
+Using a budget tool can help you get on the right track.

 - Use credit cards.